ilpropheta/ilpropheta.github.io/README.md

 # TL;DR -- in a nutshell

 I am a Computer Engineer from Rome, specialized in high performance and critical software development in C++.
-For most of the day, my C++ has been serving the **Ferrari F1 Racing Team (Scuderia Ferrari)** since 2011.
+Since the end of 2019, I have joined [Tetra Pak](http://tetrapak.com/) as an Automation and Digital Technology expert, focusing on equipment machine autonomy.
+From 2011 to 2019, I served the [Ferrari F1 Racing Team (Scuderia Ferrari)](https://formula1.ferrari.com/en/) as a Software Engineer an C++ Specialist.
 Behind the scenes, I define myself a "Community Hacker" because I'm very active in the tech communities ecosystem in Italy and abroad.

 Apart from private life, I love spending my spare time on several activities gathered here below: